ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### H. Fetch the List of Registration Centers based on Location Hierarchy Level, text input and a Language Code

-Upon receiving a request to fetch the List of Registration centers with input parameters (Location Hierarchy Level, Text Input and a Language Code) the system fetches the List of Registration centers
+Upon receiving a request to fetch the List of Registration centers with input parameters (Location Hierarchy Level, Text Input and a Language Code), the system fetches the List of Registration centers

 1. While fetching the list of registration centers the system validates if the request contains the following input parameters